miayam/cs-intro/004 Binary Search/README.md

 Imagine that table has a big ruler right below it to tell you each item's position.
 We place apple at 0, banana at 1, cherry at 2, durian at 3, dates at 4, eggfruit at 5, and tangerine at 6.
 We cover the table with the black sheets.

-Tell your friend, "Hey, bro, I arrange fruits ordered by its name on this table.
+Tell your friend, "Hey, I arrange fruits ordered by its name on this table.
 If you can guess the position of eggfruit, I'll give you 10 bucks!
 What do you say?"

 Your friend is up for the challenge!